Walter Lively: Community organizing

-Lively moved to Baltimore around 1963 or 1964.
+Lively moved to Baltimore, Maryland, in 1963 or 1964.
 In 1964, Students for a Democratic Society, one of the major national organizations of college student activists, began their Economic Research and Action Project in cities nationwide, including Baltimore.
 ERAP sent student organizers to live in impoverished areas to mobilize poor people to become more active politically and fight for policies that would better their lives.
 In deeply segregated Baltimore, there were two ERAP offices, one with white organizers focused on poor white communities and another with Black organizers, including Lively, which focused on Black east Baltimore.
-According to Jennifer Frost, “most of the black activists involved, like Bob Moore and Walter Lively, felt that white organizers would not be effective among African Americans.”
+According to Jennifer Frost, “Most of the black activists involved, like Bob Moore and Walter Lively, felt that white organizers would not be effective among African Americans.”
 The Baltimore project chose the name UJOIN, or Union for Jobs or Income Now, to reflect their commitment to organizing unemployed people.